• home

 Location : Victoria Falls

-With no activities planned for today, you are free to leave the camp at any time.
-That being said, you may like to try some of the optional activities on offer here, and so, we recommend that you schedule any flights for later in the day.
-If you would like to spend more time in Victoria Falls, we’ll be happy to organise additional accommodation (subject to availability).
+With no activities planned for today, you’re free to leave the camp at any time.
+You may like to try some of the optional activities on offer here, so it's recommended you schedule any flights for later in the day.
+If you would like to spend more time in Victoria Falls, just speak to your booking agent ahead of time to organise additional accommodation.

 Reference : IT